mrdijk/EnergyEfficient_FL/fabric/dynamos/Troubleshooting.md

         # Deletes any existing file, and recreates it as a symlink to the correct DNS config managed by systemd-resolved
         node.execute('sudo rm -f /etc/resolv.conf; sudo ln -sv /run/systemd/resolve/resolv.conf /etc/resolv.conf')
 ```
 After the execution, the steps for Linkerd were repeated and it worked!
+See create_slice.ipynb notebook for this, it is added here now in the node configuration.

 Explanation:
 FABRIC nodes are isolated virtual machines.
 When you request a slice, each VM (or bare-metal node) gets:
 - A management interface (IPv4 or IPv6)
 - No NAT